Projeto-Pindorama/mitzune/README.txt

 experimental (polite word for "crappy") yet and needs some polishing, but hey, it works! :^)

-# How do i use it?
+# How do I use it?
+There's a print_help function containing information about the basic usage.
-For now, i didn't wrote a manual yet, so you will need to read the code to know better what happens under the table.
+For now, I didn't wrote a manual yet, so you will need to read the code to know better what happens under the table.
 Sorry... :^(
 But, if you mind helping me, you can write a small text about the functions and pull-request-it.